 Dominique Christina is an award-winning writer, performer, educator, and activist.
 She holds five national poetry slam titles in the three years she competed, including the 2014 & 2012 Women of the World Slam Champion and 2011 National Poetry Slam Champion.
 She is presently the only person to have won two Women of the World Poetry Championships.
 She is also the 2013 National Underground Poetry Individual Competition Champion (NUPIC), and 2013 Southern Fried Poetry Slam Champion.
+She is presently an actor/writer for the HBO series High Maintenance Season 2.

 Her work has been published in: